You’ve probably heard that you must have a validation plan before launching your product.

 Some essential parts of a VMP include:

-This should outline the approach that will be taken to validate the system or product, such as whether it will include a software validation or performance qualification.
+Validation strategy: This outlines the approach that will be taken to validate the system or product, such as whether it will include a software validation or performance qualification.
 It should also detail any risk management strategies and how they will be implemented.

 Validation master plan examples